Report: Jose Mourinho Scouts £40M Marko Arnautovic as Austria Beat Russia

 United likely have a busy summer ahead of them if they are to bridge the 19-point gap to Premier League champions Manchester City next term.

-Mourinho will be looking to get business done early, and, with Austria having missed out on qualification for the World Cup, talks with Arnautovic could begin imminently.
+Mourinho will be looking to get business done early, and with Austria having missed out on qualification for the World Cup, talks with Arnautovic could begin imminently if West Ham were to accept an offer.